DrJLabs/better-auth-central/README.md

 ## Next Steps

-- Implement the login and consent pages referenced by `OIDC_LOGIN_PATH` / `OIDC_CONSENT_PATH`, then wire them to the `/api/auth/oauth2/authorize` and `/api/auth/oauth2/consent` flows.
+- Replace the placeholder login (`OIDC_LOGIN_PATH`) and consent (`OIDC_CONSENT_PATH`) pages with your production-ready experience.
+The current HTML responses simply acknowledge the endpoints; update them to match your auth UX and post to `/api/auth/oauth2/consent` as needed.
 - Return to the Google Cloud Console once ready to register OAuth credentials, then populate `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
 - Configure additional providers or auth flows by extending `src/auth.ts`.
 - Integrate this server with your MCP client or other services by pointing them at the `/api/auth` endpoints and the `.well-known` discovery URLs listed above.
+A GitHub Actions workflow (`discovery-smoke`) runs on every push/PR to keep these endpoints healthy.